mechanarwhalteka/FireFoxContainers/ReadMe.txt

 Connect-FFCProfile
 	This function finds all Firefox profiles and allows you to select one for editing.
+	Optional parameter: [string]ProfilePath
+	If you give the path to the profile folder, it will connect assuming there is a containers.json file inside.

 Get-FFCProfile
 	Returns the currently selected profile.